 This document is intended as a working document to a progress the editing of the introduction and conclusion of the technical report.
 Interested parties are invited to discuss/provide suggestion for additional edits on the AANI reflector and/or modify this document as they wish and post the modified document to mentor (interested parties should post the document in their own name).

+r1: edits made during an ad hoc discussion on 2021-08-31 with Hyun Seo OH (ETRI), Hanbyeog Cho (ETRI), Younggang Fang (MediaTek), and Joseph Levy (InterDigital).

 IEEE P802.11 Wireless LANs